Skip to content

 Add a Sampler

-Runtime sampler selection is in src/traceml/runtime/sampler_registry.py.
+Runtime sampler selection is in src/traceml_ai/runtime/sampler_registry.py.

 To add a sampler:

-1. Implement a BaseSampler subclass under src/traceml/samplers/.
+1. Implement a BaseSampler subclass under src/traceml_ai/samplers/.

 2. Add a SamplerSpec to DEFAULT_SAMPLER_REGISTRY.